narroyo1/sffnn/docs/sffnn.md

 and create *smaller than counts* (i.e. <img src="https://render.githubusercontent.com/render/math?math=Pr%28f%28x%2C%20z%29%20%3E%3D%20Y_%7Bx%7D%29">) which we can then compare with the canonical counts for every <img src="https://render.githubusercontent.com/render/math?math=z-sample"> (i.e. <img src="https://render.githubusercontent.com/render/math?math=Pr%28z%20%3E%3D%20Z%29">) to measure the error in the selected vicinity.

 We will create a number of such vicinities and call each error as the local errors and a vicinity covering all <img src="https://render.githubusercontent.com/render/math?math=X_%7Btest%7D"> and call its error the mean error.

+On the example below you can see that the goal 1 error is ~1.6%, this can be used as an error indicator for the model.

 |      |
 | :-: |